 Work Order

-Work Order is a 78,000-word tech-noir novel about Deavon “Dex” Lyle, a burned-out private-security agent, who has to capture his old partner and best friend, Markis Odom, who’s become an anti-tech saboteur, and transport Odom to “The Carl,” a fixer for the DualEssense Corporation, and then Dex will be able to retire for good.
+Work Order is a 78,000-word tech-noir novel about Deavon “Dex” Lyle, a burned-out private-security agent, who has to capture his old partner and best friend, Markis Odom, an anti-tech saboteur planning one last big attack, and transport Odom to “The Carl,” a fixer for a nefarious nanotech company, and then Dex will be able to retire for good.

 Chapter 1: The Guys at Uboa